All Episodes

 I believe, you know, that's been a theory.

-It's been many have called it a conspiracy theory.
+It's been, many have called it a conspiracy theory.

-I have no knowledge of any of that, but I I think the American people do have a right to know, and I think the time has come, and I'm glad the president is going to be transparent.
+I have no knowledge of any of that, but I think the American people do have a right to know, and I think the time has come, and I'm glad the president is going to be transparent.

-I agree a hundred percent.
+I agree 100%.

 There is involvement in the JFK assassination.

-Um if you read my book Killing Kennedy, which was the second book after killing Lincoln, um, you'll see there was a man named George DeMoranshield, who uh real shadowy figure, who's a close friend of Lee Harvey Oswald, and DeMoranshield did work for the CIA.
+And if you read my book, Killing Kennedy, which was the second book after killing Lincoln, you'll see there was a man named George DeMorinshield who, a real shadowy figure, was a close friend of Lee Harvey Oswald.

-I do not expect it to be uh part of what is released by the government because the CIA will hold back stuff.
+I do not expect it to be part of what is released by the government because the CIA will hold back stuff.

 They always do.